Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 >
 > <sup> ✦ Discord is @snowfallinohio ask/tell us b4 friending unless you're friending thru a mutual server </sup>

+<sup>Reminder some ships we like are rather controversial/publicly deemed ' invalid ' and only make sense/are backed up by specific AUs (for example Sean x Jx1dx1 , Soviet Union x United States) **DO NOT ATTACK US OVER THIS PLEASE AND THANK YOU , WE HAVE OUR REASONS.** — simply DNI if you are uncomfortable with this.
+Reminder we do not proship and this will NEVER be a excuse 4 that.</sup>

 <img width="2048" height="659" alt="1000061515" src="https://github.com/user-attachments/assets/11b74d38-3b01-40af-ae13-196317d912cc" />